 Shouldn’t a single pedal meter support seated/standing metrics as well?

-Standing has distinct effects on power phase, cadence, lactate, HR, and muscles used so it stands to reason :slight_smile: there’s some value in Xert tracking this data.
+Standing has distinct effects on power phase, cadence, lactate, HR, and muscles used so it stands to reason there’s some value in Xert tracking this data.

 There is certainly a value in honing your ability to climb seated versus standing and sprinting OOTS.

 Perhaps Smart workouts could incorporate OOTS drills.
-If you don’t remain standing you don’t get full credit similar to how Smart target watts work now. :smiley:
+If you don’t remain standing you don’t get full credit similar to how Smart target watts work now.

 Or how about showing seated and standing seconds on the workout analysis graph?